RaAndOn/SureClean_UGV/Husky_Setup/SETUP.md

 These will 1) set up the husky to look for IMU data at this USB port and 2) override the default husky IMU orientation to the one we are using on project Sureclean. *NOTE:* `/dev/ttyIMU0` is becomes the port only if you follow the instructions in the *Configure Static tty USB* section
 *DO THAT OR THIS WON'T WORK*.

+b) Go to the `/etc/ros/kinetic/husky-core.d` folder.
+The contents of this folder are launched when the husky-core service is run.
+Remove the `um6.launch` file, we will run our own `um7_sureclean.launch` file via `imu_sureclean.sh`.

+c) To launch the IMU driver, run the `sureclean_launch.bash` script from the `scripts` folder, which will run the `imu_sureclean.bash` script.
+This script comes with a parameter of `indoors` and `outdoors`, which will disable and enable magnetometer updates respectively.

-12) To setup a factory-standard Husky robot, ensure all your peripherals are plugged in, and run the following command:
+13) To setup a factory-standard Husky robot, ensure all your peripherals are plugged in, and run the following command:
 ```
 $ rosrun husky_bringup install
 ```